+Mr P's representatives have said that Mr P was told by E's representative that the system would be self-funding.
+Despite numerous requests for more information and direct testimony from Mr P, those have been ignored over the course of many months.
 Unfortunately, there is no documentary evidence from the sale, other than the credit agreement.
-So I have no paperwork to review to see if there was anything contained within them that made it clear that the solar panel system wouldn't be free.
-The loan agreement shows that both the total amount payable, and the monthly cost of the loan were clear to Mr U. However, there is no mention on the agreement of the potential benefits of the panels, or any government scheme which would make them "free".
+So I have no paperwork to review to see if there was anything contained within it that ought to have made it clear that the solar panel system wouldn't be self-funding.
+The loan agreement shows that both the total amount payable, and the monthly cost of the loan were clear to Mr P. However, there is no mention on the agreement of the potential benefits of the panels.

-For the solar panels to pay for themselves, and therefore potentially be considered "free", they would need to produce combined savings and FIT income of a little over £1,700 per year.
-Unfortunately, Mr U has not provided us with any evidence to show that the panels haven't produced that.
+For the solar panels to pay for themselves, they would need to have produced combined savings and FIT income of a little under £1,680 per year.
+Unfortunately, Mr P has not provided us with any evidence to show that the panels haven't produced that.
 He says, via his representative, that they haven't.
 But whether he has even provided enough information to substantiate that he has incurred any loss is debatable.